Schedule a free consultation

 At the federal level, the crime of obstruction of justice is unique.
 While offenses like murder or fraud target specific individuals, obstruction of justice is a crime against the justice system itself.

 Obstruction of justice is a felony under federal law.
 These federal crimes vary in form, but in substance, they involve an intentional effort to impede or obstruct the government's ability to administer justice.
 These cases are often difficult to prove, as determining your motivations can be challenging.
-If you are accused of obstructing justice in a Texas federal court, the Doug Murphy Law Firm, P.C. is ready to help.
+If you are accused of obstructing justice in a Texas federal court, the Murphy & McKinney Law Firm, P.C. is ready to help.

 To understand why you have been accused of obstruction of justice, you must be aware of the different obstruction statutes that exist in federal law.
 In total, there are 20 different types of obstruction, each one requiring different elements to prove.
 Below, we review the types of obstruction charges and what might lead you to be indicted for them.